Dataherald/dataherald/README.md

 ## Data encryption

-To encrypt and decrypt DB sensible data is required an encrypt key.
-Set in .env file this field `ENCRYPT_KEY`
+To encrypt and decrypt sensitive Database connection data that is stored in Mongo an encryption key is required.
+This can be set in the `ENCRYPT_KEY`field of the .env file

 ### Generate a new key
 ```